 Another way to harmlessly drive woodpeckers away is to set up a lure.
 A suet feeder is an excellent solution here, so the birds won’t target your home for food.
 This will serve as a decoy feeder that will keep woodpeckers at a distance.

 Suet feeders are a combination of insects, seeds, veggies, fruits and rendered animal fat.
 It’s best to put the suet inside a wire cage to prevent the bird’s body from directly touching it.
 While safe to eat, the fat on suet can make a woodpecker’s feathers sticky and therefore harder to fly.
+A good renewable option is the Kingsyard Recycled Plastic Suet Bird Feeder.

 3. Start with visual scares